Augmentedjs/atomic/README.md

 To build the bundle file run:
 *npm run build*

-To see the view in the browser opens index.html in any browser.
+To see the view in the browser, open index.html in any browser.